-We recruited 111 online participants (mean age = 36 years; 34% male; 79% Caucasian; no significant differences between conditions).
-A random effects ordered probit model shows that there was no significant difference in ratings between the High and Low conditions (Table 3, second set of columns).
-These results suggest that the herding manipulation does not affect participants' interpretation of question breadth; instead, as supported by Study 1B, it seems to affect the anticipated discomfort in responding affirmatively.
+Results.
+We recruited participants online (N = 126; mean age = 32 years; 47% male; 77% Caucasian; no significant differences between conditions).
+A random effects probit model shows no significant difference between the breadth of definitions chosen by participants in the High versus Low conditions (Table 3, third set of columns).
+This result suggests that the herding manipulation does not affect participants' interpretation of question breadth.